c3lang/c3-web/src/content/docs/Language Common/define.md

 ## Distinct types

-Similar to `def` aliases are `distinct` which create distinct new types.
+Similar to `alias` aliases are `distinct` which create distinct new types.
 Unlike type aliases, they do not implicitly convert to or from any other type.
 Literals will convert to the distinct types if they would convert to the underlying type.